lightningnetwork/lnd/README.md

 Lnd is not yet functional, but we hope to have a proof of concept on testnet-L soon.
 The projection is it will be operational before necessary the necessary malleabilty soft-forks are into bitcoin mainnet (may be significantly before if there are any delays in mainnet malleability fix).

+Don't try to port it to mainnet or an altcoin and use it!
+No really.
+Lightning transactions will be fast, but for now, you have to wait.

 ## chainntfs

 A package centered around a generic interface for receiving transaction/confirmation based notifications concerning the blockchain.
 Such notifications are required in order for pending payment channels to be notified once the funding transaction gains a specified number of confirmations, and in order to catch a counter-party attempting a non-cooperative close using a past commitment transaction to steal funds.